Vatican euro coins: Third series (2006–2013)

 When the new pope was elected, the third series of Vatican euro coins were issued on 27 April 2006 and feature the effigy of Pope Benedict XVI.
 The coins carry an inscription "Città del Vaticano" and the twelve stars of Europe.
 The details of this design are published in the Official Journal of the European Union.

 Fourth series (2014–2016)

 A series of Vatican euro coins featuring effigies of Pope Francis was released in March 2014.
 Three different images of Francis were used.

-Fifth series (2017–present)
+Fifth series (2017–2025)

 As a result of Pope Francis no longer permitting that his effigies be used on coins, starting March 2017, the eight denominations of Vatican euro coins no longer bore the Pope's image and now feature his papal coat of arms.

+Sixth series (2026-)

+Following the election of Pope Leo XIV, a new series of Vatican euro coins bearing his effigy is expected to be issued.

 Circulating Mintage quantities

 Future changes to national sides

-The Commission of the European Communities issued a recommendation on 19 December 2008, a common guideline for the national sides and the issuance of euro coins intended for circulation.
+The European Commission issued a recommendation on 19 December 2008, a common guideline for the national sides and the issuance of euro coins intended for circulation.
 One section of this recommendation stipulates that: